oortling/SecondBrain/content/posts/configuration/index.md

 Currently, this web service running on local port 2080 can only be accessed using the `ip:port` method.
 If you want to access it using https + domain name, you need to configure a reverse proxy.

 We need another `nginx` as a reverse proxy.
 Here I chose `nginx proxy manager(docker)` - a graphical management interface that can manage reverse proxies for multiple web services and automatically apply for SSL certificates, making it convenient to access using the `https` protocol.
-[NPM Project Page](https://github.com/NginxProxyManager/nginx-proxy-manager)

-![nginx-proxy-manager](./nginx-proxy-manager.png "nginx proxy manager configuring reverse proxy, automatically obtaining SSL certificates")
+NPM 的 Github 项目地址：
+{{< github repo="NginxProxyManager/nginx-proxy-manager" >}}

 As shown, NPM will listen on port 443 of the server.
 When accessing the server with the domain name blog.uncoder.cn and https protocol, it will be forwarded to the local port 2080 (localhost:2080).

+![nginx-proxy-manager](./nginx-proxy-manager.png "nginx proxy manager configuring reverse proxy, automatically obtaining SSL certificates")

 Finally, we need to modify the DNS resolution to make the domain point to this server.
 I'm using Alibaba Cloud server, and the DNS resolution service is also directly from Alibaba Cloud.
 Just add an A record.